relai-ai/relai-sdk/docs/tutorials/annotation-benchmark.md

     <img src="../assets/tutorials/annotation-benchmark/4.png" alt="Add the annotated run to a benchmark."/>

 5. Continue to annotate and add other runs to the benchmark.
 The benchmark is already ready-to-use with its benchmark id.
-See [simulate->annotate->optimze](https://github.com/relai-ai/relai-sdk/tree/main/examples/basic/simulate-%3Eannotate-%3Eoptimize/) for how to use annotation benchmarks in agent optimization.
+See [summarization-agent (simulate→annotate→optimize)-part-1.py](/examples/basic/summarization-agent%20(simulate-%3Eannotate-%3Eoptimize)-part-1.py) and [summarization-agent (simulate→annotate→optimize)-part-2.py](/examples/basic/summarization-agent%20(simulate-%3Eannotate-%3Eoptimize)-part-2.py) for how to use annotation benchmarks in agent optimization.